IIsiolu/Book-A-Meal/.github/PULL_REQUEST_TEMPLATE.md

 #### Description of Task to be completed?
-creating a page where caterer can choose a meal for the day
+should get all meals from the dumy data
 #### How should this be manually tested?

-checking the interface
+should return an array of meals and status code 200
 #### Any background context you want to provide?
-user should be able to get menu for a specific day.
+user should be able to get all menu

 #### What are the relevant pivotal tracker stories?
 (If applicable)
-user should be able to get menu for a specific day.
+user should be able to get all menu

 #### Screenshots (If applicable)